Xeos Technologies is pleased to present two new employees to the organization.

 Caption: Graham Sloane, Planet Ocean and Darren Penney, Xeos Technologies, with Rover.

-Join Derek Inglis & Darren Penney at Oceanology 2014.
+Join Darren Penney, Derek Inglis and Logan Inglis at Oceanology 2014.

-It takes place from March 11-13, 2014 at the Excel Conference centre in London, England.
-Xeos will be part of the world class Atlantic Canada Pavillion (booth F300) which has been graciously organized by NS Business Inc.
+Taking place now, from March 11-13, 2014 at the Excel Conference centre in London, England.
+Xeos is part of the world class Atlantic Canada Pavillion (booth F300) which has been graciously organized by NS Business Inc.